StellaMighty/alx-system_engineering-devops/0x01-shell_permissions/README.md

-touch hello THis creates an empty file called hello chmod u+x hello  This script adds execute permission to the owner of the file hello chmod u+x, g+x, o+r hello   This adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+touch hello THis creates an empty file called hello chmod u+x hello  This script adds execute permission to the owner of the file hello chmod u+x, g+x, o+r hello   This adds execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod ugo+x hello   This adds exection command to everybody